 - Prior performance (does the GPA meet the minimum requirement?
 Was there good performance on key courses?)

 What are the differences between the three domains?

-In the first period of the first year is split into three domains: behavioural neuroscience, cognitive neuroscience and cognitive science.
-Each domain has its own entry courses and each connects to a different set of undergraduate degrees.
+The first period of the first year is split into three domains: behavioural neuroscience, cognitive neuroscience and cognitive science.
+Each domain has its own entry courses, and connects to a different set of undergraduate degrees.